atwine/100_Days_OF_ML_Coding/log.md

 Completed my AWS account for machine learning and I run my instance for TPOT, I will also run my instance for featuretools later.

 Practiced deploying an instance on AWS

+## Day 31 Wed 15th Aug

+I run multiple instances of T, it has given me several pipelines

+Today i want to run them all and see what results they give me in comparison with what I already submitted in the Kaggle competition

+## Day 32 Thursday 15th Aug

+Today I run the instances that i had run in TPOT
+I did not realize any improvement in what I submitted after using tpot I suspect i did not use it well, because I see tendencies of overfitting